Moon So-ri: 2011–2016: Broadening scope: film, stage, and international jury engagements

-2017–2020: Continued versatility and acclaim
+2017–2020: Continued success and acclaim

 In 2017, Moon portrayed political journalist Jung Jae-yi in The Mayor.
 This marked her first on-screen collaboration with Choi Min-sik, an actor she had long admired since seeing him in Equus during high school, and with whom she had previously worked as a voice actor in the animated film Leafie, A Hen into the Wild.
 Choi personally visited her during a play to cast her for the role.
 For her performance, she was nominated for Best Supporting Actress at the 54th Grand Bell Awards.

 In 2018, Moon took on the supporting role of Oh Se-hwa, Chief of the Neurosurgery Department and Director of Sangkook University Hospital, in the JTBC drama series Life.
 The series starred Lee Dong-wook as Ye Jin-woo, an emergency medicine specialist, and Cho Seung-woo as Koo Seung-hyo, CEO of Sangkook University Hospital.
 Moon returned to theater in April, appearing in Altruism - Nassim, a 70-minute-play performed as part of the Doosan Humanities Theater 2018.
 Nassim was a unique one-person play where actors improvise based on a script they encounter for the first time on stage during the performance.
 Moon also voiced The Underdog, which was directed by Leafie, A Hen into the Wild director.
 Subsequently, she made a special appearance in the Korean film adaptation of the Japanese manga series Little Forest, portraying the mother of Kim Tae-ri's character.